rynbrd/shipshape/README.md

 License
 -------
-Shipshape is licensed under GPLv2.
-See LICENSE for a copy of the licensea copy of the license.
+Shipshape is licensed under GPLv3.
+See LICENSE for a copy of the license.